piusnmuhumuza/software-engineering/Business/softwareEngineering.md

 * **Computer programs** are a set of instructions/algorithms applied to various types of data that is used as a process of creating the software program with the help of a programming language.
 * **Development:** Is the process of developing, being developed, or the result of developing.
 * **Engineering:** Mostly involves applying science, conventional methods, and applicable tools to find cost-effective and sustainable/scalable solutions to developing problems.
 This can be in any industry where engineering is applicable.
+* **Project management** is the process of planning and executing a project while balancing the time, cost, and scope constraints.
+Time, cost, and scope are known as the _triple constraint_.
 * **Software** is a set of _computer programs_ that enable a computer system (_hardware_) to perform specific tasks.
 * **Software Architecture:** Refers to the fundamental structures or building blocks of a software system.
 The way software components (subroutines, classes, functions) are arranged and interact or integrate with each other.
 * **Software Engineering:** Is a systematic, disciplined & more so quantifiable approach to the development, operation, and maintenance of software or software projects.